 At inception of a contract, all entities would assess whether a contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+To identify whether a contract conveys the right to control the use of an identified asset, it is necessary to assess whether:

-- The contract involves the use of an identified asset;
+The contract involves the use of an identified asset; The customer has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use; and

-- The customer has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use: and - The customer has the right to direct the use of the asset
+The customer has the right to direct the use of the asset.